-Subjects are required to create plans for all schemes of work using Secondary-specific proformas.
+Subjects all have a clear curriculum intent which forms the basis of curriculum planning; subjects are required to create plans for all schemes of work.
 These include an Overview document, a Long Term Plan and a Medium Term Plan.
 Teachers can expect these documents to be in place for their subject's curriculum, from which they can create and adapt lesson resources accordingly.
+All teachers should be using common learning intentions, except in Maths where streaming leads to some variation.

-Key Stage Leads, Subject Leads and Heads of Department have overall responsibility for curriculum planning, however, all teachers are encouraged to contribute to the updating of the curriculum where opportunities arise, for their professional development.
+Subject Leads and Heads of Department have overall responsibility for curriculum planning, however, all teachers are encouraged to contribute to the updating of the curriculum where opportunities arise, for their professional development.